✅ This post was reviewed and corrected as part of the 2025 Historical Accuracy Update.

 PW states this to be a very conservative estimate.

 Additional Order of Battle: 8.Heavy-Mortar-Company.
-The composition of the Heavy Mortar Companies is reported as follows, 1 Medium Mortar Platoon with 6 Medium Mortars (81-MM), 1 Heavy Mortar Platoon with 6 Heavy Mortars (120-MM), 1 AT Platoon with 3 Panzeschrecks AT-gun.
+The composition of the Heavy Mortar Companies is reported as follows, 1 Medium Mortar Platoon with 6 Medium Mortars (81-MM), 1 Heavy Mortar Platoon with 6 Heavy Mortars (120-MM), 1 AT Platoon with 3 Panzerschrecks AT-gun.
 (8.Co in its last engagement is reported to have lost 3 medium 81-MM mortars and 2 of the 120-MM heavy mortars.

 Mission: To take Sadzot in order to create an advanced HQs